Hambledon Cottage

-Hambledon Cottage is a heritage-listed former residence and now house museum at 47 Hassall Street, Harris Park, City of Parramatta, Sydney, New South Wales, Australia.
+Hambledon Cottage is a heritage-listed house and museum at 47 Hassall Street, Harris Park, New South Wales, a suburb of Sydney, Australia.
 The cottage was built from 1821 to 1825, with the initial section being designed by Henry Kitchen.
 It is also known as Firholme, Valley Cottage and Macarthur Cottage.
 The property is owned by Parramatta City Council.
 It was added to the New South Wales State Heritage Register on 21 September 2012.